vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 1. The dApp procures JWT Token from the JWT Authorization Server
    - This operation would happen periodically, based on the expiry time set for the JWT Token
 2. The dApp through the selected integration library would pass the above acquired JWT Token as a header
 3. EthRPC would communicate with the JWT Authorization Server to get the public key for verifying the JWT Token received from dApp.
-EthRPC would cache the public keys of Authorization server for 5 minutes
+EthRPC would cache the public keys of Authorization server

 #### JWT Token Verification using Local Public Key
 ![Client JWT with Live OAuth Server Depiction](./assets/images/client-jwt-local-jwks-depiction.png)